 - Other ways to access funds while traveling

 Breath in, breath out.
-Yes, this situation is frustrating, and this will mean extra time sorting out the problem, which no one wants to do on vacation.
-Trust me, a solution will be found!
+Yes, this situation is frustrating.
+Yes, this will mean extra time sorting out the problem, which no one wants to do on vacation.
+But trust me, we will find a solution!

 2. Take Pictures